-Venture capital is an integral part of commercial market-targeted TTP.
-Venture capitalists (VC) are businesspeople who arrange funding for high-risk usually technology-centric businesses, using a combination of business and technical expertise to manage the risk exposures.
-Venture capital is usually dilutive (i.e., the funding provided by VCs is treated as an acquisition of some ownership stake - shares of the company) and firms can be extremely focused with regard to the industries they finance.
-Most VCs will publish the specifications for the sorts of firms they'll consider financing (e.g. stage of development of the company, revenue levels, etc.) and are willing to meet with prospective investment targets well in advance of the funding event.
+Venture capital is an integral part of the commercial market targeted TTP.
+Venture capitalists (VC) are businesspeople who arrange funding for high-risk usually technology-centric businesses, using a combination of business and technical expertise to manage risk exposure.
+Venture capital is usually dilutive (i.e., the funding provided by VCs is treated as an acquisition of some ownership stake - shares - of the company) and firms can be extremely focused regarding the industries they finance.
+Most VCs will publish the specifications for the sorts of firms they'll consider financing (e.g. stage of development of the company, revenue levels, etc.) and are willing to meet prospective investment targets well in advance of the funding event.